JOIN IN

 Announcement

-RSP1A photo The Radio JOVE Project is now offering decametric radio telescope kits that use the SDRPlay RSP1A receiver.
+RSP1B photo The Radio JOVE Project is now offering decametric radio telescope kits that use the SDRPlay RSP1B receiver.
 These enable our participants to observe a range of frequencies simultaneously.
 See the Kit Orders page.
+See the RJ 2.1 Radio Telescope link for more information.

 From the JOVE Bulletin